townsean/image-marker/README.md

 2. Add a text watermark
 3. Compress the image

 I wanted to automate the process.
 There are good solutions out there for automating the process, but it has been a few years since I last wrote a meaningful piece of Python code.
-I saw this as an excellent way to dust off my Python skill and learn a bit about programatic image manipulation.
+I saw this as an excellent way to dust off my Python skill and learn a bit about programmatic image manipulation.

 ## Command Line Options